 Issued by the ACDP Parliamentary Media Office

-TVET colleges produce just 20,000 artisans annually, yet 30,000 are required
+TVET colleges produce 20,000 artisans annually—30,000 required

 Mar 26, 2026

-The crisis in artisan skills is not simply a matter of numbers.
+Deputy Speaker, the crisis in artisan skills is not simply a matter of numbers.
 It reflects a deeper malaise in the culture of government itself.
 Weak accountability, poor work ethic, and a tolerance for institutionalised complacency are now entrenched; exacerbated by what has been described as chaotic governance in the GNU.

 This culture seeps through every level of the department of higher education and training.
 Plans are drafted, but implementation often falls short.
 Lecturers protest, but they are unsupported.
 Curricula remain outdated, and oversight fails to demand excellence.